ugurakyol/search-strategies/README.md

-# search-strategies
+# search strategies
-Implementation search strategies
+Implementation of search strategies

 how to run code on linux system